ethanboukal11/ethanboukal11/README.md

 ### 🏦 I'm currently a student at Wayne State College

-### 📚 I am studying to get my master's degree in Computer Programming 💻
+### 📚 I am studying to get my master's degree in computer programming 💻

 ### ⚙️ Love solving problems and finding new ways to do things